oracle-livelabs/converged/microservices-cicd/setup/setup.md

 ### Objectives

+* Fork and clone the the workshop repository
-* Clone the setup and microservices code
+* Optional: Setup OCI group with the appropriate permissions to run the setup
-* Execute setup
+* Setup and provision the workshop resources

+**Note:** It is recommended that you keep all credentials and important information in your notes.

 ### Prerequisites